 We recommend period pants for your first period, as they’re easy to use and safe for all ages.
 They’re special pants that you wear like your normal underwear, and you bleed into them.
 You need to change these pants more regularly than your normal underwear, but they will keep you protected and safe against leaks without the need for pads and tampons.

 Your period might only last for one or two days, and you might not get another one again for a couple of months; it can take some time for your cycle to regulate, and this is totally normal.

 Nobody will be able to tell that you’re on your period.
 You won’t look any different and you won’t smell different either.
-If you use period pants, nobody will be able to tell as they’re super discreet, just like wearing normal underwear.
+If you use period pants, nobody will be able to tell as they’re just like wearing normal underwear.

 If your period leaks on to your clothes, it can be embarrassing- but you need to know that it’s happened to us all at some point.
 Tie a jumper around your waist if you can, or change clothes if you need to.
 And next time, make sure you have a pair of period pants ready to save it from happening again.

 Top picks to manage your period

 Keep this list handy- these are the essentials that will get you through!

 - Chocolate- when cravings hit, this will be appreciated!

 - A copy of WUKA x Rebel Girl 'Growing Up Powerful- the Periods and Puberty Edition'- essential reading